Withholding Tax Frequently Asked Questions

 The return is due the first business day following the Saturday, Sunday, or a holiday.

 If I purchased an existing business, can I use the previous owner’s withholding identification number?

 No, you must register for a new N.C. withholding identification number by completing and submitting Form NC-BR to the N.C.
 Department of Revenue.

 I am presently a proprietorship (partnership).
 Do I have to obtain a new withholding identification number if I incorporate?

 Yes, you must register for a new N.C. withholding identification number by completing and submitting Form NC-BR to N. C. Department of Revenue.

 If I change the trade name of my business, do I need a new withholding identification number?

 No. However, you should advise the Department in writing of the details and the date the changes were made.

-How do I know how much N. C. income tax to withhold from my employees’ wages (salary)?Each employee must provide you with a signed N. C. Employee’s Withholding Allowance Certificate, Form NC-4.
+How do I know how much N. C. income tax to withhold from my employees’ wages (salary)?Each employee must provide you with a signed N. C. Employee’s Withholding Allowance Certificate, either Form NC-4 EZ or Form NC-4.
 You should use these forms along with the tax tables found in the publication, NC-30 to determine how much income tax should be withheld from each employee’s paycheck.